 Who doesn’t love a hearty plate of chicken a la king?
 Deliciously tender chunks of chicken, juicy mushrooms and pops of colour from diced red peppers, all mixed together in a creamy sauce.
 Serve it over a bed of fluffy white rice and you will have a meal that is fit for a king.

 Chicken a la king is one of those classic dishes that has stood the test of time, and remained reasonably true to the original recipe.
 My version calls for red peppers rather than green because I like the hint of sweetness the red peppers provide.
-I also like to add peas for little pops of additional flavour.
+I also like to add peas for little pops of additional colour and flavour.

 Quick and easy